JohnCoene/javascript-for-r/_book/3-25-htmlwidgets-advanced.md

 The `createWidget` function also comes with a `preRenderHook` argument, which accepts a function that is run just before the rendering of the widget (in R, not JavaScript), this function should accept the entire widget object as input and should return a modified widget object.
 That was not used in any of the widgets previously built but is extremely useful.
 It can be used to make checks on the object to ensure all is correct, or remove variables that should only be used internally, and much more.

-Currently, `gio` takes the data frame `data` and serialises it in its entirety which will cause security concerns as all the data used in the widget is visible in the source code of the output.
+Currently, `gio` takes the data frame `data` and serialises\index{serialise} it in its entirety which will cause security concerns as all the data used in the widget is visible in the source code of the output.
 What if the data used for the visualisation contained an additional column with sensitive information?
-We ought to ensure gio only serialises the data necessary to produce the visualisation.
+We ought to ensure gio only serialises\index{serialise} the data necessary to produce the visualisation.

 ```r
 # add a variable that should not be shared